rjhinrichs/aimoralcode/_pages/introduction.md

 The AI Moral Code is rooted in twelve empirically derived values, stratified through cross-sectoral analysis of over 291 global AI ethics documents (2006–2025).
 These values are not aspirational slogans—they are semantically grounded, statistically weighted, and designed to evolve alongside technology and society.

-We organize them into three concentric tiers, each with a distinct ethical function:
+We organize them into three concentric tiers, each with a distinct ethical function.

+---

 ### 1. Moral Core Values

 These are foundational, intrinsic commitments that appear consistently across all sectors.
-They represent non-negotiable ethical imperatives in the design and governance of AI:
+They represent non-negotiable ethical imperatives in the design and governance of AI.

 - **Justice** – Procedural fairness and distributive integrity
 - **Dignity** – Recognition of inherent human worth